-Figuring out these details is why the planning part of the project can take more time that you’d think.
+Figuring out these details is why the planning part of the project can take more time than you’d think.
 Get a professional involved to help think through these scenarios.
 Once we know the obstacles, we can design your space around any hurdles and costly circumstances.

 3. Structural Feasibility

-We figure out whether an addition can be done and how the new room is integrated into to the rest of your home.
+We figure out whether an addition can be done and how the new room is integrated into the rest of your home.

 Does the existing foundation have the capacity for the additional load to be put on the structure?
-Early 1900s houses typically don’t support a second story addition.
+Early 1900s houses typically don’t support a second-story addition.
 We’ve come across some elaborate ways to make it happen with steel structures, but it’s not inexpensive.
 You can spend a lot of money in the basement before you get your addition built.
 This work is necessary, but no homeowner wants to spend more than they need to unless the benefit is there.
 You can do anything, but do you want to pay for it?